javiergcas/PRJ_Vigilance_Smk01/README.md

 3. Run AFNI's _@SSwarper_ to compute non-linear transformation into MNI space `SC01_Preproc_Anat`

 ## Functional Preprocessing

+This part of the analysis uses AFNI.
+Code to run this part of the analysis is available as bash scripts.

 Functional pre-processing is accomplished with AFNI's afni_proc.py program, followed by a series of additional steps that are specific to sliding window correlation analyses.